kushal-a/pinocchio/doc/a-features/e-lie.md

 The problem is an interpolation such as Lagrange's one only takes into account translations while the robot interact with its environment by performing translations and rotations.

-A possibility is to use the \f$ \delta_{theta} \f$ method by using quaternions.
+A possibility is to use the $ \delta_{theta} $ method by using quaternions.
 The method is simple, we just vary the angle, the scalar component of the quaternion, with very small variations.

 Let's consider the previous example, we can interpolate trajectory using:
 \code